Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Results

-Next, we assess discriminant validity by comparing model responses across demographic groups, such as Black versus White, when the same cue is used (Figure~\ref{fig:corr_white_black} in the Appendix).
-Correlations are computed as in the convergent validity analysis, but comparing cue-induced deviation vectors across groups rather than within groups.
+Next, we assess group differentiation by comparing model responses across demographic groups, such as Black and White, when the same cue is used (Figure~\ref{fig:corr_white_black} in the Appendix).
+Correlations are computed as in the cross-cue analysis, but comparing cue-induced deviation vectors across groups rather than within-group.
 Across tasks, Black and White responses within a cue are highly similar ($r \approx 0.98$), while responses for the same group across different cue types are substantially less similar ($r \approx 0.66$).
-Thus, how demographic identity is cued has a larger effect on model behavior than which demographic group is cued, indicating weak group differentiation.
+Thus, how identity is cued has a larger effect on model behavior than which group is cued, indicating weak group differentiation.
 This pattern varies by cue: name-based cues and dialog history show almost no separation between groups ($r \approx 0.99$), whereas explicit demographic descriptors yield somewhat lower, though still high, cross-group similarity ($r \approx 0.89$).
-This heterogeneity suggests that intergroup outcome disparities may depend on how demographic identity is operationalized, which we examine next.
+This heterogeneity implies that disparity estimates are sensitive to cue choice, which we examine next.